Catalpa bignonioides aka Southern Catalpa

 Southern Catalpa, Indian Bean Tree, Catalpa, Cigartree

-How to care for Southern Catalpa
+How difficult is it to take care of Southern Catalpa

 With a bit of knowledge and dedication, you can successfully care for Southern Catalpa, making it a rewarding choice for those seeking a moderate challenge.